 Many program become difficult to use and modify because of inadequate documentation.
 This can even trip up the author of the program.
 So add some documentation.
 But where:

-- Start with good naming, often if names are good you are done.
+- Start with good naming, often if names are good you are half way there.

 - Add comments.
 Do not tell what the code is doing, for that someone can read the code.
 Instead tell why the code is doing something: what is the purpose, if it obvious leave the comment out.

-- Write some additional material but where to put it: use another .h file, not for code but just comments.
+- Write some additional material, but where to put it: use another .h file, not for code but just comments( see below).

 Step 6: Serial Monitor